 Although our example above used just a phone number, you can change the text on your CTA to book now, call now, call for free etc. With this test, you can find out what words push more to actually click on that button faster.

-Mobile searchers tend to use the call button and so it’s super important to optimize for every available screen size.
+Mobile searchers tend to use the call button and so it’s super important to optimize landing page for every available screen size.
 This can be quite tricky making it difficult to find the right placement.

 The best way to tackle this is to ensure that your landing page is mobile responsive and that it’s adaptable to every screen.